roman-milk/roman-milk.github.io/diane-learns-a-lesson.md

+===

- ****** Diane Learns a Lesson ****** bydawn1958© The teen looked straight into her eyes.
+The teen looked straight into her eyes.
 "Let's watch the movie... then you'll change your tune," Jeff said.
 "Try to remember last night.
 What you did... what we did."

  Diane thought back.
 The last thing she remembered clearly from her daydream was returning to her condo with these two teenagers.
 She could not understand why she was with the dimwitted kid who she thought had the brains of an idiot.
 Then she recalled being in her bedroom and it was very, very quiet as her clothes were slowly stripped from her body.
 All of a sudden a fresh image flashed through her brain.
 She was completely naked and having sex with someone other than her devoted husband.
 Diane shuddered and quickly blocked out the raunchy illustrations of riding the penis of a stranger.